zermpinos/zermpinos.github.io/cv.md

 ## About Panagiotis Zermpinos
 Motivated engineer with a background in automotive engineering & energy, actively expanding my knowledge in cybersecurity and digital forensics.
-Optimizing and maintaining systems (L1 & L2) @ bioMDx Intelligence & SafeBlood.
+Optimizing and maintaining systems (L1 & L2) @ bioMDx IntelligenceX & SafeBlood.
 Skilled in troubleshooting, automating the boring stuff, and CRM configuration.

+For the latest version please check with my LinkedIn profile.

 ## Experience

-### Field Service Engineer | CRM Architect @ biomedix intelligence - safe blood (Sep 2023 - Present)
+### Application and Technical Support @ biomedix intelligenX - safe blood (Sep 2023 - Present)
+* Responsible for Anti - Bribery Policy
 * Critical in technical support operations for biomedical and intelligence systems, implementing efficient L1 & L2 support protocols to ensure optimal system performance and user satisfaction.
 * Architected and implemented CRM workflows and automation systems, resulting in enhanced organizational efficiency and streamlined communication processes.
 * Developed and delivered comprehensive technical solutions and proposals to stakeholders, while managing content strategy for company communications.